Parabolic quasi-contact cone structures with an infinitesimal symmetry: Parabolic quasi-contact cone structures

-Note that any parabolic quasi-contact cone structure on a manifold $\tilde{M}$ defines a submanifold $\tilde{\cC}\subset\mathbb{P}T\tilde{M}$ in the projectivized tangent bundle such that the projection restricts to a submersion over the base $\tilde{M}$.
-For causal structures this is part of the definition, and for the two types of distributions one defines $\tilde{\cC}=\mathbb{P}\cD$.
-In other words, the structures can be viewed as special types of $\emph{cone structures}$, which explains part of the chosen name for this class of geometries.
-See \cite{HN-cone} for more on cone structures in the context of certain (holomorphic) parabolic geometries.
-The "quasi-contact" part in the definition refers to the fact that $\tilde{\cC}$ is equipped with an analogue of a contact structure on an even-dimensional manifold, which will be explained in the sequel.
+Note that any $(2,3,5)$ distribution, $(3,6)$ distribution and causal structure on a manifold $\tilde{M}$ defines a submanifold $\tilde{\cC}\subset\mathbb{P}T\tilde{M}$ in the projectivized tangent bundle such that the projection restricts to a submersion over the base $\tilde{M}$.
+For causal structures this is part of the definition and for the two types of distributions one defines $\tilde{\cC}=\mathbb{P}\cD$.
+In other words, the structures can be viewed as special types of so-called $\emph{cone structures}$, \cite{Hwang-Survey} and \cite{HN-cone} for a definition and results on cone structures in the context of certain (holomorphic) parabolic geometries.